ivyliyuxuan/LI-YUXUAN-TSWD-Portfolio/Final Project Part II.md

  <br>
  <br>

+# Suggestions from classmates 👩‍🎓👨‍🎓
+1️⃣ Call to use more paid time off in the call to the last Call on part. <br>
+2️⃣ Edit the chart about total paid vacation and paid holidays of each OECD nations, letting it give more focus on 0 by larger size.
+And only pick top 5 coutries to compare with the U.S.

 # Main Findings & Possible changes
 ## For Logic and content
 1️⃣ Add more information on how to solve or avoid the overtime problem, as this is the part that the audience cares most about. <br>